binance/binance-spot-api-docs/faqs/sor_faq.md

 BTCUSDP quantity 1 price 29,000
 ```

-If you send the a `MARKET BUY` order for `BTCUSDT` _using SOR_ with `quantity=11`, there is only 10 BTC in total available across all eligible order books.
+If you send a `MARKET BUY` order for `BTCUSDT` _using SOR_ with `quantity=11`, there is only 10 BTC in total available across all eligible order books.
 Once all the order books in SOR configuration have been exhausted, the remaining quantity of 1 expires.

 ```javascript
 {